Koca Ventures Ltd

 Below a certain call volume, a managed cloud platform is cheaper and faster to stand up, and we'll say so.
 On-prem makes sense when data sovereignty, regulation, or sustained high volume are real constraints — not as a default for everyone.

-We don't sell “an AI that replaces your staff” or a voice that's indistinguishable from a human — neither is true, and you'd find out on the first call.
-What we build is a voice system you own: it runs where your data lives, it handles the routine load, and it's honest about where it stops and a person takes over.
+We don't sell “an AI that replaces your staff” or a voice indistinguishable from a human — neither is true, and you'd find out on the first call.
+We build for the routine load and are honest about where a person takes over.

-Privacy by reduction: because the audio never leaves your network, there's no third-party processor in the loop and no cloud recording of your calls — the cleanest path under data-residency rules.
-This is on-prem / offline-capable voice, and it sits alongside our other on-premise agentic systems.
+Privacy by reduction: because the audio never leaves your network, there's no third-party processor in the loop and no cloud recording of your calls.
+This is on-prem, offline-capable voice, and it sits alongside our other on-premise agentic systems.
 It is a separate capability from our on-prem real-estate CRM, which does document intelligence and has no voice component.

 Straight answers